PlayVoice/lora-svc/README.md

 You will feel the beauty of the code from this project.

-Target to develop [Lora](https://github.com/PlayVoice/Uni-SVC/blob/main/model/generator.py#L12-L44) for SVC.

 Uni-SVC main branck is for singing voice clone based on whisper with speaker encoder and speaker adapter.

+Uni-SVC main target is to develop [Lora](https://github.com/PlayVoice/Uni-SVC/blob/main/model/generator.py#L12-L44) for SVC.

 Model **which contains 66 singers of 50 hours singing data** is training~~~~